 Directions: All contractors are required to respond to surveys regarding each trainee as a requirement of SOMAH participation.
-Please answer the following questions about SOMAH job trainee, .
+Please answer the following questions about SOMAH job trainee, [Job Trainee 1 Name].
 All responses are confidential and will only be publicly reported in the aggregate.

-- Was the job trainee prepared to perform the tasks assigned to them on the SOMAH job training opportunity? - □ Yes □ No □ Unsure - 2.
-Have you hired, or do you plan to hire the job trainee to your permanent staff? - Yes, the trainee was already employed at our company before the SOMAH training. - □ Yes, the trainee was hired onto our permanent staff at the time of or after the SOMAH training. - 🗆 No - Unsure - If yes, what is the job trainee's current salary?
-Please enter either an hourly wage (ex: 25.00) or annual salary (50,000). - 4.
-Would you work with trainees from the job trainee's training program again? - □ Yes □ No □ Unsure - 5.
-On a scale of 1-5, with one being very difficult and five being very easy, please rate your experience using the SOMAH Job Training Portal.
+- 1. Was [Job Trainee 1 Name] prepared to perform the tasks assigned to them on the SOMAH job training opportunity? - □ Yes □ No □ Unsure - 2.
+Have you hired, or do you plan to hire [Job Trainee 1 Name] to your permanent staff? - □ Yes □ No □ Unsure - 3.
+If yes, what is [Job Trainee 1 Name]'s current salary? - 4.
+Would you work with trainees from [Job Trainee 1 Company Name] again? - □ Yes □ No □ Unsure - On a scale of 1-5, with one being very difficult and five being very easy, please rate your experience using the SOMAH Job Training Portal.

-Very 1 2 3 4 5 Very Easy Difficult
+Very Difficult 1 2 3 4 5 Very Easy

-H. Multifamily Low-Income Housing Documentation Cover Sheet
+H. Cover Sheet for Documentation of Multifamily Low-Income Housing Eligibility

-Solar On Multifamily Affordable Housing (SOMAH) Program Multifamily Low-Income Housing Documentation Cover Sheet
+Solar on Multifamily Affordable Housing (SOMAH) Program Multifamily Low-Income Housing Documentation Cover Sheet